overthestream/React-TS-ToDo-App/README.md

-# React-TS-ToDo-App
+# todo-react-ts
-To Do Web Application Using React &amp; JS
+To Do Web Application Using React &amp; TS